 In conjunction with the Company's initial public offering, the Company issued Public Warrants, Private Warrants and \$15 Exercise Price Sponsor Warrants.
-The Company issued certain Merger Warrants and Additional Merger Warrants in conjunction with the Company's business combination with LHLLC in July 2016 (the "Business Combination").
+The Company issued certain Merger Warrants and Additional Merger Warrants in conjunction with the Company's business combination with LHLLC in July 2016.
 On July 20, 2021, the Public Warrants, Private Warrants, and Additional Merger Warrants expired by their terms.
-During 2023, 600,000 \$15 Exercise Price Sponsor Warrants and 606,476 Merger Warrants (each defined below) were exercised on a cashless basis by the holders of the warrants, which resulted in the warrants being converted into 167,564 and 274,742 shares of the Company's common stock, respectively.
+During 2023, 600,000 warrants exercisable for one share of common stock at an exercise price of \$15.00 per share ("\$15 Exercise Price Sponsor Warrants") and 606,476 warrants exercisable for one share of common stock at an exercise price of \$12.50 per share ("Merger Warrants") were exercised on a cashless basis by the holders of the warrants, which resulted in the warrants being converted into 167,564 and 274,742 shares of the Company's common stock, respectively.
 The remaining 23,167 unexercised Merger Warrants expired by their terms on July 20, 2023.